radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 The *URL frontier* at a node is given a URL by its crawl process (or by the host splitter of another crawl process).
 It maintains the URLs in the frontier and regurgitates them in some order whenever a crawler thread seeks a URL.
 Two important considerations govern the order in which URLs are returned by the frontier.
 First, high-quality pages that change frequently should be prioritized for frequent crawling.
 Thus, the priority of a page should be a function of both its change rate and its quality (using some reasonable quality estimate).
 The combination is necessary because a large number of spam pages change completely on every fetch.The second consideration is politeness: we must avoid repeated fetch requests to a host within a short time span. @irbook

-Tree search algorithms play a vital part of the web crawling phase, when information from the web is fetched, which is later indexed and used in ranking algorithms.
+*Tree search algorithms* play a vital part of the web crawling phase, when information from the web is fetched, which is later indexed and used in ranking algorithms.
 Their role is to decide the order of vising pages. \

 To achieve this a web crawler, during the crawling stage, does the following: \
+#pad(left:15pt)[
 1. It starts from a set of seed URLs
 2. Retreives each page
 3. Extracts all links from that page
 4. Decides which link (URL) to visit next
 5. Continues until crawl limits are reached
+]

-This process structurally identical to searching a tree or a graph. \
+This process structurally identical to _searching a tree or a graph_. \

-Due to this nature, the choice of the tree search algorithm used to go through this network determines how the web crawler explores the web. \
+Due to this nature, the choice of the tree search algorithm used to go through this network determines how the web crawler explores the Web. \

-In this structure each web page represents a node while each link represents an edge (a directed edge).
-In this sense the entire world wide web becomes a huge directed graph.
+In this structure each web page represents a *node* while each link represents an *edge* (a _directed edge_).
+In this sense the entire World Wide Web becomes a huge directed graph.
 Tree search algorithms enable navigation of this graph in a methodological way. \

 How the Tree search algorithm controls the web crawling process:
+#pad(left:15pt)[
 - It chooses which URL to crawl next.
 This is the *crawl frontier*, the core data structure holding URLs that are discovered but not yet crawled.
 - It sets the order in which the pages are discovered.
 Different tree search algorithms crawl the web differently.
+]

 Tree search algorithms (explored in this seminar assignment) used in web crawling are both BFS and DFS, each with their own distinct approaches to crawling. \